AgileArtificialIntelligence/AgileArtificialIntelligence.github.io/book/04-NeuralNetwork/04-chapter1.markdown

 As you can see, `testBasic` is rather simplistic.
 It builds a simple network with two inputs, one hidden layer made of 2 neurons, and an output layer with only one neuron, and run the forward feeding.

+So far, our network is pretty useless.
+The next section covers the learning mechanism for neural networks.

 ## Backpropagation

-Backpropagation is an algorithm commonly employed to train neural network.
-In this section we will focus on implementing the algorithm.
-The training process is composed of three steps:
+Backpropagation is an algorithm commonly employed to train neural networks.
+By training, we mean to make the network identify some patterns.

-1.Forward feeding the inputs
-1.Backward propagating the errors through the network 1.Updating the neurons weights and biases
+So far, we built a network as a set of neurons, each being initialized with random weights and random biases.
+Conceptually, backpropagation is an algorithm for supervised learning of gradient descent (next chapters will cover this terminology).
+In practice, this algorithm will find adequate weights and biases to identify patterns from the input values.
+This chapter focuses on informally presenting the algorithm and providing an implementation of it.
+Subsequent chapters will provide a theoretical foundation of the algorithm.

+The backpropagation algorithm is composed of three steps:

+1. _Forward feeding the inputs_.
+We first activate each neurons of our network to make the network produce an output.
+1. _Backward propagating the errors through the network_.
+The output produced in the previous step has to be contrasted with the actual training dataset.
+We can therefore compute an error, which indicates how far our network is from correctly predicting the training set.
+1. _Updating the neurons weights and biases_.
+From the error computed in the previous step, we adequately adjust each neuron weights and bias to, hopefully, reduce the error made by the network.

-The first phase is mostly implemented by the method `NNetwork>>feed:`, however, we need to improve our neuron to keep the output.
+The first step is mostly implemented by the method `NNetwork>>feed:`, however, we need to slightly improve the class `Neuron` to actually remember the produced output.
 During the forward feeding (_i.e.,_ when the method `feed:` is called), an output is produced by each neuron.
 This output has to be compared with an expected output.
 Making the network learn is based on the difference between the actual output of a neuron and the expected output.
 Each neuron has therefore to keep a reference to the output.

-We add two variables, `delta` and `output`, in the class `Neuron`,
+We add two variables, `delta` and `output`, to the class `Neuron`,

 ```Smalltalk
 Object subclass: #Neuron